shubhajitml/nCodes/README.md

 # elemental
-Basics of neural networks from scratch
+Basic of neural networks and concerned algorithms from scratch